RWS/dxa-model-service/README.md

 It is available for .NET and Java Web Applications and has a modular architecture consisting of a Framework and example Web Application providing core functionality and separate Modules for additional, optional functionality.

-This repository contains the source code of the DXA Model Service: a separate microservice which that can be deployed on an SDL Web CIS backend, version 8 or higher.
+This repository contains the source code of the DXA Model Service: a separate microservice that can be deployed on an SDL Web CIS backend, version 8 or higher.

 The DXA Model Service is introduced in DXA 2.0 to improve overall performance and to provide a more lightweight DXA framework in the Web Application.